 Section 19.
-Construction Period Repayment Charges .--
+Construction Period Repayment Charges .-

 a.
 Operation and Maintenance Charges.-After the development period has ended, water users will pay a charge for operation and maintenance of the project irrigation system which will be uniform for the irrigation blocks throughout the project.
 These charges may or may not be graduated among land classes.
 Assessment procedure will be left for the Irrigation District Board of Directors to determine, but, in any case, there will be an annual minimum charge per acre.
-In order to encourage careful use of water, this annual minimum charge will entitle the water user to one-half acre-foot of water per acre less than the amount of water normally required.
-The normal requirements for the various classes of land will be determined and announced as provided in the repayment contract with the South-Columbia Basin Irrigation District.
+In order to encourage careful use of water, this annual minimum charge will entitle the water user to an amount which is less than the average amount of water normally required.
+Although the amount now being allowed for the minimum charge is one-helf acrefoxed by an amendment to the repayment contract before the end of the development period, depending on experience gained during the development period and the agreement to be reached with the District.
 Water in excess of the quantity covered by the minimum charge will be paid for on an acre-foot basis in accordance with an ascending, graduated scale.

 b.
-Construction Charges.-The contract between the United States and the South-Columbia Basin Irrigation District requires the payment of construction charges for the project irrigation system during the forty years following the development period.
+Construction Charges.-The contract between the United States and the Quincy-Columbia Basin Irrigation District requires the payment of construction charges for the project irrigation system during the forty years following the development period.
 The average construction charge per irrigable acre for the entire project will be \$2.12 per year.
-Thus, the total construction charge payment will average \$35 per irrigable acre, but that amount was predicated on an estimated total direct irrigation cost of not to exceed \$280,782,180 as indicated by Article 6 of the repayment contract, an amount that it now appears is likely to be exceeded.
+Thus, the total construction charge payment will average \$85 per irrigable acre.
 The contract further provides that construction charges shall be graduated according to the relative repayment ability of the land; consequently, the charge per irrigable acre will be larger for the better lands than for the poorer lands.
 This allocation of construction charges by classes of land will be made as soon as practicable.

-Dougles Makay Secretary of the Interior
+Under Secretary of the Interior

-GPO-87-80974
+GPO-87-80710